 The following properties account for both Grade B and X 42 steel:

-8-inch (200 mm)6-inch (150 mm)
+8-inch (200 mm)6-inch (150 mm) |

-8-inch pipe, 8.2 mm6-inch pipe, 7.1 mm
+8-inch pipe, 8.2 mm6-inch pipe, 7.1 mm |

-7,850 kg/m3
+7,850 kg/m3 |

 2.4.1 Wall Thickness Calculations

-The minimum pipe wall thickness is calculated by firstly calculating the thickness required for the pressure flow and then adding to it corrosion allowances.
+The minimum pipe wall thickness is calculated by first calculating the thickness required for the pressure flow and then adding to corrosion allowances.
 The corrosion allowance is specified as 0.5 mm/pa for 30 years by DIN 50929-3, table 8.
 The corrosion allowance used for this example is 1.5 mm to increase life expectancy.

 The wall thickness is calculated as follows: